 Binance is a somewhat newer crypto exchange, but it already has a lot of trading pairs.
 Moreso, it operates worldwide, offering some of the best trading fees (0.1% standard trading fee).

-Kraken is another top-tier cryptocurrency exchange known for high liquidity and low fees, and fast funding.
+Kraken is another top-tier cryptocurrency exchange known for high liquidity, low fees, and fast funding.

 The platform also offers advanced trading features (such as margin trading), and advanced order types (stop-loss orders).